tetrateio/training/modules/security/mtls/README.md

     command terminated with exit code 56
     ```

-    If everything worked correctly, we should see curl return an error code 56, indicating if failed to establish a TSL connection.
+    If everything worked correctly, we should see curl return an error code 56, indicating if failed to establish a TLS connection.